4

 • 3

 $\begingroup$ I'm sorry, but I have to disagree here: Assigning previously zero elements is pretty much the most expensive way of building a sparse matrix in MATLAB, because that forces a rebuild of the sparsity structure of the matrix in every iteration.
 Much faster in general is filling arrays of row indices, column indices and values in a (single) loop and then calling sparse.
 (In fact, this scales linearly in the number of columns, while your way scales quadratically.)
-But your point of letting MATLAB worry about the low level stuff is still valid, of course. $\endgroup$ Feb 6, 2013 at 22:52
+But your point of letting MATLAB worry about the low level stuff is still valid, of course. $\endgroup$ Commented Feb 6, 2013 at 22:52

 • $\begingroup$ From the implementations that I have used prior to the current version, this method was not efficient at all.
 The sparsity structure is largely unknown, without significant additional work. $\endgroup$